chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/15_invalidation.md

 +++
-weight = 20
+weight = 15
 outputs = ["Reveal"]
 +++

-# Ownership and invalidation
+# Invalidation safety effect

+## 4th safety ingredient

 ---

-## Two intertwined concepts

-- **Invalidation effect**
+## Invalidation effect

+- Marks overlapping pointers as invalid to use after that point
 - An example of *safety effects*, which are used for other parts of the safety story
 - Propagated up the call stack
   - Explicitly in function signatures
 - Increases precision by making invalidation opt-in instead of assumed
   - Similar to how knowing places are disjoint allows us to reduce invalidations
-- **Ownership**
-  - Single owner per allocation
-  - Can only invalidate by writing to the owner
-  - Owner is never invalidated

 {{% note %}}